TheDigitalCatOnline/blog_source/pelican/content/a-game-of-tokens-write-an-interpreter-in-python-with-tdd-part-1.markdown

 *"End?
 No, the journey doesn't end here."* - The Lord of the Rings: The Return of the King (2003)

 The first thing a Lexer shall be able to do is to load and process an empty text.
-This should return an `EOF` token (`End Of File`). `EOF` is used to signal that the input buffer has ended and that there is no more text to process.
+This should return an `EOF` (`End Of File`) token. `EOF` is used to signal that the input buffer has ended and that there is no more text to process.

 The method `get_tokens` returns all the tokens of the input stream in a single list.

-Edit the `tests/test_calc_lexer.py` to contain the following code
+Add this code to `tests/test_calc_lexer.py`

 ``` python
 from smallcalc import tok as token